stardog-union/stardog-groovy/README.md

 ## How to use it

 1. Download Stardog from stardog.com, and follow the installation instructions
-2. Run the `mavenInstall` script found in the Stardog distribution
-3. Add the `com.complexible.stardog:stardog-groovy:<version>` dependency declaration to your build tool, such as Maven or Gradle
+2. Add the `com.complexible.stardog:stardog-groovy:<version>` dependency declaration to your build tool, such as Maven or Gradle
-4. Make sure your build prioritizes your local Maven repository (i.e. `~/.m2/repository`), where the core Stardog binaries were installed by step 2
+3. Make sure your build prioritizes your local Maven repository (i.e. `~/.m2/repository`), where the core Stardog binaries were installed by step 2
-5. Enjoy!
+4. Enjoy!

 ## Examples ##